vokegpu/ekg-docs/model/architecture-model.md

 };
 ```

-With this descriptor-base done, we need now query it, and safety say if was found or not.
+With this descriptor-base done, we need now query it, and safety say if it was found or not.

 ```cpp
 meow_t &query(ekg::at_t at, ekg::pool<meow_t> &pool) {